geosolutions-it/ckanext-faoclh/README.md

 Basically, any piece of work that takes too long to perform while the main application is waiting is a good candidate for a background job.
 Read more about CKAN's background job [here](https://docs.ckan.org/en/2.8/maintaining/background-tasks.html)

-To enable CKAN's background jobs in [ckanext-faoclh](https://github.com/geosolutions-it/ckanext-faoclh), create a file name `supervisor-ckan-worker.ini` in `/etc/supervisord.d/` then copy in the code below.
+To enable CKAN's background jobs in [ckanext-faoclh](https://github.com/geosolutions-it/ckanext-faoclh), create a file name `ckan-worker.ini` in `/etc/supervisord.d/` then copy in the code below.

 ```
 # =======================================================